 Asians are less inclined to buy insurance than people in the West because they rely more on informal insurance such as a family network.

-This article responds to a comment on my last blog about earthquake insurance by a reader who noted that many Asians are not keen on purchasing insurance because they find it too expensive, claims officers are corrupt, or it brings bad luck.
+This article responds to a comment on my last blog about earthquake insurance by a reader who noted that many Asians are not keen on purchasing insurance plan because they find it too expensive, claims officers are corrupt, or it brings bad luck.

 I see risk management as a basic human instinct.
 It’s not that people do not insure – people prefer “self-insurance” to purchasing affordable insurance.